pjekel/cbtree/documentation/CheckBoxTree.md

 #### branchReadOnly: ####
 > Boolean (false), determines if branch checkboxes are read only.
 If true, the
-> user must explicitly check/uncheck every child checkbox individually.
+> user must explicitly check/uncheck every child checkbox individually and thus
+> overwriting the per store item 'enabled' features for any store item associated
+> with a tree branch.

 #### checkBoxes: ####
 > Boolean (true), if true it enables the creation of checkboxes, If a tree node